Your Questions Answered

 NOTE: Filippo Berio® guarantees our olive oil to be good only up until the Best By date shown on our packaging.

 Why did my olive oil start to smoke when I was cooking with it?

 All olive oils have a smoke point, the temperature at which they begin to smoke (breakdown) during cooking.
 Olive oils also have a flash point, the temperature at which they could actually ignite.

 We strongly suggest reducing your cooking temperature immediately should you notice your olive oil beginning to smoke.
 Also, we strongly suggest that you keep your olive oil away from hot stove tops, open ovens, and grill surfaces, and do not pour the olive oil directly onto such surfaces while they are hot.

-We craft three different types of olive oil, Extra Virgin, Olive Oil and Extra Light, each with their own distinct color, aroma and flavor characteristics (specifics can be viewed in the Products Section of this website).
+We craft different types of olive oil, Extra Virgin, Olive Oil and Extra Light, each with their own distinct color, aroma and flavor characteristics (specifics can be viewed in the Products Section of this website).
 We understand consumers have personal tastes and preferences, and want to make sure we have the choice for you.